emrichmp/Anime-Sinatra-Project/spec.md

     - Edit and Delete Buttons/links only show up if you are the user that owns that Anime entry
 - [X] Include user input validations
     - Can't create a new user or new anime entry with empty text - redirects page
-- [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [X] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+    - Error message pops up when a user puts in a blank field or faulty data
 - [X] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm